Hergoss/AUT_demonstrator/docs/training.md

 # Training Guide

 ## Current Performance
 The images below illustrate the current precision and recall performance of the model, evaluated using the robstness metrics dataset.
 These visualizations provide a clear overview of how well the model detects and classifies M4 and M6 screws, nuts, and washers.
+The results of hyperparameter tuning and the performance of validation data set is in /docs/HP_results.xlsx .
 ![perf1](images/precision_overlap.png)
 ![perf1](images/recall_overlap.png)